gmcmillan100/docs/ip-routing-cheatsheet.md

 |     and can't stop their service without an alternative solution.
 |    Do you have any idea about the alternative solution for
 |    RFC2547 provider?
-|    (If the procket box can provide such a solution, we can
+|    (If the Packet rocket box can provide such a solution, we can
 |    get much more
 |    business chances! ;-) )